z-maria-cloud/markdown-renderer/README.md

 This website renders Markdown documents as webpages.

+## Markdown documents

+All the Markdown documents are stored in the `documents` directory.

+New documents must be created in this folder.

-## homepage.md
+### homepage.md

 This will become the website's homepage.
+The program will exit if no `homepage.md` is found.